amoghjos/appbussiness/README.md

 <h3>Inspirational Resources </h3>

+<a href = "https://dribbble.com/"> Dribbble </a> - World's biggest collection of designs which designers use to find inspiration

 <a href = "https://www.opendoodles.com/ "> OpenDoodles </a> - Collections of illustrations to show various day to day activities

 <a href = "https://www.humaaans.com/"> Humaaans </a> - Collection of human illustrations - Highly customizable.